 National Support and Guidance

-· Children’s Education Advisory Service (CEAS) – support for children whose families are in the military services
+- Children’s Education Advisory Service (CEAS) – support for children whose families are in the military services.

-· Carers UK is a national charity which offers information about your rights as a carer.
+- Carers UK is a national charity which offers information about your rights as a carer.

-· Contact provides lots of information and advice for parents and carers of children with disabilities.
+- Contact is a national charity provides lots of information and advice for parents and carers of children with disabilities.
 It also gives information on Personal Independence Payments.